Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-borders.md

 ### Thresholds

-There is one threshold for color and other for brightness.
+There is one threshold for color and another for brightness.

 -   `--color-diff <COLOR_DIFF>`: Threshold for the color difference (from 0 to 360, modulus 360)
 -   `--brightness-diff <BRIGHTNESS_DIFF>`: Threshold for the brightness difference (from 0 to 1)